JesseTNRoberts/Old-Blog/_posts/2023-2-1-Thesis-Options.md

 - Can these more slowly changing abstractions be used to achieve long term coherence in large texts?

+The answer here is that rhetorical writing and narrative writing definitely would benefit from this.
+In these the only important information is the rhetorical or narrative effect of surrounding sections and the intended rhetorical or narrative effect of the current section.

 - Is there a means of measuring macro-coherence as well as micro-coherence?